Interventions to improve disposal of human excreta for preventing diarrhoea

 Over a third of the world’s population lacks access to improved facilities for the disposal of human excreta, such as a basic pit latrine, a toilet connected to a septic tank or piped sewer system, or a composting toilet.
 This puts many people at risk of exposure to human excreta, which can lead to the transmission of diarrhoeal diseases.
 This review assesses the effectiveness of interventions to improve the disposal of human excreta for preventing diarrhoeal diseases.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Epidemic, Flash flood/Flood, Gastrointestinal infections, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Population displacement, Sanitation and Hygiene, Vaccine-preventable infections, Water, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Epidemic/Endemic, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Population displacement, Vaccine-preventable infections, Water Sanitation and Hygiene, Zoonotic and other pathogens